 Over lunch, AAUW colleagues who held the same office exchanged ideas and best practices.

 Erin Czerniak, former AAUW Ohio public chair and a public policy enthuasiast/campaign adviser talked about the current election season, public policy and the Ohio State Legislature.
 She noted that “how we talk about the election matters” and shared data-informed messaging guidance from Galvanize Action.
 In particular, she talked about what’s resonating with voters this cycle.
+Read more about Erin’s presentation here.

 AAUW Ohio Monthly 2024-25 Discussions

-Books To Initiate Work & Thought
+Books to Initiate Conversation and Thought

 Join AAUW members from throughout Ohio in discussing important books that offer a chance to reflect on the stories of women — from a look at women’s heroism in World war II to a fictional account of nurses in Vietnam.

 And we will look at how our stories change the way we live — through a book on the political power of black motherhood and another on the way trauma reshapes the body and brain.
+Find the list of books for 2024 and 2025 on our Books to Initiate Conversation and Thought page.

-Be Wise Camp June 9-14, 2024
+Be Wise Camp June 15-20, 2025

 Be WISE is a Science, Technology, Engineering, and Math Camp (STEM) designed to develop interest, excitement, and self-confidence in young women.
 Through the past 35 years approximately 3000 girls have attended this camp.